 The solution?
 Hand-hold your camera, elbows at sides.
 Shoot at 1/250 or faster.
 Open the aperture to f8 or wider (f5.6, 4, 3.5, 2.8), which usually is not a problem since most water landscapes are at a distance and depth of field may not matter quite so much.
 If that doesn’t help, dig deep into your camera menus and raise your ISO (assuming your point-and-shoot allows that).
 If you have a simpler point-and-shoot that doesn’t allow ISO adjustment, and it has a sports mode, try it.
 Sports mode is designed to allow you to shoot at a faster shutter speed to capture action.

 One final observation.
 Straps.
 Use them wisely.
 Here’s what I mean.
 Probably 95% of the people I saw using their cameras, DSLRs as well as point-and-shoots, didn’t have the strap around their hand or neck.
 Come on folks!
-A strap is the cheapest form of insurance you’ll ever have!
+A strap is the cheapest form of camera insurance you’ll ever have!

 On the other hand, a strap can be a major liability.
 Here’s how.
 I walked through the ferry’s cafeteria and saw half-a-dozen folks put their cameras on the table, the strap dangling down.
 It seems to me that’s inviting disaster.
 I was once on the Big Island of Hawaii and saw a man place his high-end Cannon DSLR with a 500mm lens on the tailgate of his SUV.
 That, by the way, represented a $15,000 investment, minimum.
 The strap was hanging down.
-He reached into the SUV to retrieve his camera bag and as he pulled away, the bag caught his camera strap and pulled it to the ground.
+He reached into the SUV to retrieve his camera bag and as he pulled away, the bag caught his camera strap and pulled the entire rig to the ground.